20% of Americans own a septic tank, facing 23,000-75,000 septic-sanitary sewer overflows every year.

 Always rely on a plumber to clear a blocked sewer.
+You can check this guide from MyHomeNeedz to unclog a kitchen sink.
 While small clogs can be cleared with a plunger and other easy-to-use tools, a clogged sewer line is a more serious problem that requires careful attention to prevent further damage.

 Read the rest of our content and keep checking back or more information.

 Newly middle-aged wife of 1, Mom of 3, Grandma of 2.
 A professional blogger who has lived in 3 places since losing her home to a house fire in October 2018 with her husband.
 Becky appreciates being self-employed which has allowed her to work from 'anywhere'.
 Life is better when you can laugh.
 As you can tell by her Facebook page where she keeps the humor memes going daily.
 Becky looks forward to the upcoming new year.
 It will be fun to see what 2020 holds.